CS2103JAN2017-W15-B1/main/docs/DeveloperGuide.md

 ## 1. Introduction

-*DoMe!* is a simple todo app for users to manage their daily tasks, such as keeping track of deadlines and scheduling of events.
+*DoMe!* is a simple to-do app for users to manage their daily tasks, such as keeping track of deadlines and scheduling of events.
 This app is also a Java desktop application that has a GUI.

 This guide describes the design and implementation of *DoMe!*.
 Through this guide, you will gain an understanding of how *DoMe!* works and how you can further contribute to its development.